The Month in Review: Analyzing the Cryptocurrency Markets for September

 Of course, increasing the supply of an asset has a tendency to suppress the price.
 This explains why many crypto investors are concerned that Bakkt could actually be bearish for the price of Bitcoin.
 Bakkt has a custodial relationship with its account holders along with providing warehousing services for its physically-delivered Bitcoin futures contract.
 These are the necessary ingredients for engaging in rehypothecation.

 In the long run, will Bakkt be bullish or bearish for cryptocurrencies?
 Most likely, Bakkt will be extremely bullish for Bitcoin and other cryptos.
-As we discussed, there is an incredible amount of institutional dollars waiting to enter the cryptocurrency universe.
+As we discussed, there is an incredible amount of institutional pounds waiting to enter the cryptocurrency universe.
 Bakkt is the perfect vehicle for allowing institutions to invest in Bitcoin.
 Why?

 Because Bakkt is regulated and it offers physically-delivered futures contracts.
 In regard to rehypothecation, it is definitely a concern to the crypto community because it creates an artificial supply of bitcoins.
-However, the benefit of institutional dollars far outweigh any problems that may occur because of rehypothecation.
+However, the benefit of institutional pounds far outweigh any problems that may occur because of rehypothecation.

 Why is Bitcoin Experiencing a Mini Meltdown?